-The reduction in fieldwork performance resulted in a response rate of 64% for 2015, 3 percentage points lower than the 2014 survey response rate of 67%.
+The reduction in fieldwork performance resulted in a response rate of 64% for 2017.
+This was the same as in previous year and 3 percentage points lower than the 2014 survey response rate of 67%.
+Response rates are shown in the Table 6.2 below.